D4rK7355608/GoogleProductSansFont/README.md

 - ║║║║╩╣╚╣═╣║║║║║╩╣
 - ╚══╩═╩═╩═╩═╩╩╩╩═╝

-This module helps you to install Google Product Sans Font systemlessly through Magisk.
-This module is made to be compatible with Android 12.
+This module helps you to install Google Product Sans Font systemlessly though Magisk.
+Module is made to be compatible with Android 12 devices.

 ### Download.
-You can download module from here and flash in Magisk.
+You can download module from [here](https://github.com/D4rK7355608/GoogleProductSansFont/releases) and flash in Magisk.

 Features:
 - Replace all system fonts with Google Product Sans Font;